Lynx-FR/DOS-FLY/README.md

 Always use this program on your own server, if you use this program on a unauthorized server ; you could face legal trouble and fine, use it at your OWN risk.

-Note that the program is written in Linux for Linux, but in theory it should also work on ; FreeBSD NetBSD macOS and Window.
+Note that the program is written in Linux for Linux, but in theory it should also work on ; FreeBSD NetBSD macOS and Windows.
 However i do NOT guarantee it will work, so do not come and ask why it don't work on your system.